Skip to main content

 Census Tract 505 Fast Facts

 The Scripps Howard Center worked with the OKI Regional Council of Governments to identify the most economically distressed census tract in Northern Kentucky, as measure by U.S. Census statistics.
 Tract 505 was selected.
-Here is a sample of the data that guided our selection:
+Here is a sample of the data reflecting the 505 census tract population from 2022:

-• 42 percent of residents over 25 years of age have not received a high school diploma.
+• 22.6% of residents have not received a high school diploma; the national average is 10.9%.

-• 18 percent of the available houses in the area are vacant in comparison to the national average of 9 percent.
+• 20% of the available housing units in the area are vacant, the national average is 6.6%.

 More Fast Facts